ibm-cloud-architecture/icp-backup/docs/etcd.md

 docker ps | grep etcd
 ```

-Eventually, you should see a response like this:
+Eventually (it might take a few minutes), you should see a response like this:

 ```
 root@icp-master:~# docker ps | grep etcd